 Starting in 2012, I began volunteering at the CTWC as a referee.
 I wrote about this in a 2013 article titled Playing to Lose, published in The Magazine.
 After spending some time with the CTWC, I realized that Ecstasy of Order was an excellent starting point, but the tournament had changed so much since that first year, it would be useful to examine it again.
 Plus, the same player (Jonas Neubauer) won the first four tournaments, and there was a sinking feeling among competitors that he simply could not be defeated.
 Timing is everything.

-Here’s a teaser for the documentary, made hastily in early 2015:
+Here’s the original teaser for the documentary, made hastily in early 2015:

 Shortly after that, I traveled to Los Angeles to conduct more interviews, this time with Carl King as crew and actually using a two-camera setup (what luxury!).
 (In the Portland interviews I was a one-person crew most of the time, up until the weekend of the tournament.
 I also could only afford one camera.)
 I sat down with Jonas Neubauer and Harry Hong, plus Blink, who plays more modern variants of the game.
 All of this led to an incredible amount of footage and room to make the film.

-Current Status: Post-production began again in 2019 after a very successful CTWC, by far the biggest we’ve ever had.
+Post-production began again in 2019 after a very successful CTWC, by far the biggest we’ve ever had.
 At that event, I ran into my old friend Gilbert Tang of EDIT/OR, and he basically convinced me that it was worth the struggle to revive the project.
-(Gilbert is now Assistant Director, and it was his idea to turn the project into a documentary series rather than a single 90-minute-ish film.)
-In early 2020, I worked extensively with Producer Trey Harrison (well, I was fed him material and he worked extensively) to digitize the old game footage we had (the Nintendo Tetris game screens) to match the more modern look you see on the CTWC YouTube channel.
+(It was also Gilbert’s idea to turn the project into a documentary series rather than a single 90-minute-ish film.)
+In early 2020, I worked extensively with Co-Producer Trey Harrison (well, I was fed him material and he worked extensively) to digitize the old game footage we had (the Nintendo Tetris game screens) to match the more modern look you see on the CTWC YouTube channel.
 I felt that this was vital, since in 2014 people were used to watching two fuzzy TVs.
 But now they’re used to watching HD.
 We now have the HD games, thanks to Trey and a fair bit of hand-editing pixels on my part.
-Furthermore, I hired the aforementioned Carl King to score the documentary series.
+Furthermore, I hired the aforementioned Carl King to score the documentary series and help me edit.

 Access II (No Date Projected)